paulovictorcorreia/INF8225/TP4 - Final Project/README.md

-# ECG/EEG Signal Classification
+# EEG Signal Classification

-The final project consists of comparing multiple sequence processing models to classify samples of ECG signals into n different types of problems...
+The final project consists of comparing multiple sequence processing models to classify samples of EEG signals into n different types of problems...

 The models are: